nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Clinical narrative ###

 A list of repeat drugs or other forms of medicines that are currently being used to treat or prevent disease for the patient.
-This may also include PRN occasional use medication e.g. EpiPen, antihistamines, monitoring or continence products etc.
+This may also include PRN occasional use medication - for example, EpiPen, antihistamines, monitoring and continence products.

 ### Purpose ###